Leverage (American TV series): Fifth season

-The fifth-season premiere episode was viewed by 3.39 million viewers, and achieved a 0.8 Adults 18-49 rating.
-The fifth-season finale, also the series finale, was watched by 3.04 million viewers and achieved a 0.7 rating in Adults 18-49.
+The fifth-season premiere episode was viewed by 3.39 million viewers, and achieved a 0.8 Adults 18–49 rating.
+The fifth-season finale, also the series finale, was watched by 3.04 million viewers and achieved a 0.7 rating in Adults 18–49.

 Reception

 Critical reaction to Leverage has been generally positive, with review aggregation website Metacritic reporting "generally favorable reviews" by critics.

-Reviewing the shows's first two episodes, Ken Tucker of Entertainment Weekly wrote that Leverage is "shrewdly conceived, and it moves along like a son of a gun".
+Reviewing the show's first two episodes, Ken Tucker of Entertainment Weekly wrote that Leverage is "shrewdly conceived, and it moves along like a son of a gun".
 He felt that the "backup crew ... wisecrack without much charm", but also that "Hutton's top-grade work and the twisty plots" made up for this.
 Tucker concluded that the show was "better than the last two Ocean's Eleven movies".
 Robert Bianco of USA Today felt that Leverage "seems to owe more to other movies and shows than it does to real life", pointing specifically to The Sting and Mission: Impossible as obvious sources of inspiration, but concluded: "at least it's paying its debt in an entertaining fashion."
 Bianco felt that "Leverage does get overly busy at times (simpler camera work would help)", but also that Hutton "supplies the charisma the show needs to succeed and the weight to keep it grounded".

 Reviewing the show's first season for the DVD review website DVD Talk, David Cornelius wrote: "The cast is terrific, bringing out the comedy without reaching for camp, while the scripts, if not exactly airtight, offer enough breezy fun.
 It's a bit slight, but it's also solid entertainment."
 Reviewing the second season for the same website, John Sinnott wrote: "Though this season is a bit of a let down after the first one, Leverage is still a very good show.
 This character driven program has some truly enjoyable characters and some great stories."
 Reviewing the third season, Sinnott wrote: "This third year's worth of episodes is a step up from season two, even if a couple of the shows are hit-and-miss.
 Happily, there are far more hits than misses."
 Reviewing the fourth season, Sinnott wrote: "A step up in quality from season three, the fourth season of Leverage is fun, energetic, and immensely entertaining.
 The first couple of episodes are a bit bland, but after those the show picks up the pace and fires on all cylinders."

 Reviewing the season 5 premiere, David Hinckley of the New York Daily News felt it was "business as usual" for the show, but still "cool, fast-paced and thoroughly pleasant".

 On a scale of one to 100, DVD review website DVD Verdict rated the five seasons of the show 98, 88, 84, 82, and 90, respectively.